Royal Indian Navy

 |Royal Indian Navy|

 |Engagements||Seven Years' War |

 American War of Independence

 Second Opium War

 |In Command||Flag Officer Commanding, Royal Indian Navy (1934-1947)|

 |Last||Vice Admiral Sir William Edward Parry.|

-The Royal Indian Navy (RIN) was the naval force of British India and the Dominion of India, that was established from on 2 October 1934 following a renaming the earlier Royal Indian Marine.
+The Royal Indian Navy (R.I.N.) was the naval force of British India and the Dominion of India, that was established from on 2 October 1934 as the successor naval force to the Royal Indian Marine.
 Following Indian independence in 1947 it continued to exist until to 1950 when the world Royal was dropped and it became the naval force of the Republic of India as the Indian Navy.